 By STEPHEN McGRATH and LORNE COOK

-BRUSSELS (AP) — European Union countries are weighing on Thursday whether the bloc’s three newest members — Bulgaria, Romania, and Croatia — can fully open their borders and participate in Europe’s ID-check-free travel zone, but more delays to their entry appear likely.
+BRUSSELS (AP) — European Union countries agreed Thursday to allow Croatia to fully open its borders and participate in Europe’s ID-check-free travel zone, but Bulgaria and Romania were told that they must wait longer to be allowed in.

-A green light would be a boon for their economies.
-The so-called Schengen area is the world’s largest free travel zone.
-It comprises 26 countries — 22 EU states plus Iceland, Liechtenstein, Norway and Switzerland.
+The world’s largest free travel zone, the Schengen area comprises 26 countries — 22 EU states plus Iceland, Liechtenstein, Norway and Switzerland.
 Almost 1.7 million people live in one Schengen country and work in another.
 Around 3.5 million people cross an internal border each day.

-But full accession for the EU’s newest members — Bulgaria and Romania joined the bloc in 2007, Croatia in 2013 — requires unanimous support from their partners, and objections were still being raised on the eve of a meeting of interior ministers in Brussels meant to examine their cases.
+Full accession for the EU’s newest members — Bulgaria and Romania joined the bloc in 2007, Croatia in 2013 — required unanimous support from their partners.

 Last month, the EU’s executive branch, the European Commission, ruled that all three candidate countries meet the technical criteria for joining, and the European Parliament has also voted in favor of their membership.

-Croatia’s bid has not received any notable opposition from its EU partners.
-But Austria appears almost certain to veto the Bulgarian and Romanian bids over immigration, as increasing numbers of people cross its borders without authorization via the Balkans region.
+But ahead of Thursday’s meeting Austria had appeared almost certain to veto the Bulgarian and Romanian bids over immigration, as increasing numbers of people cross its borders without authorization via the Balkans region.

-Austrian Interior Minister Gerhard Karner renewed his country’s staunch opposition to expanding the Schengen area, noting that more than 100,000 people have entered Austria this year without authorization.
+Austrian Interior Minister Gerhard Karner renewed his country’s staunch opposition, noting that more than 100,000 people have entered Austria this year without authorization.

 “The system is not working right now,” he told reporters.